 Andrea Sodomka has a long-standing career in electro-acoustic music and installation, although we cannot overlook her work with electronic media, especially as a member of ALIEN PRODUCTIONS together with Martin Breindl and Norbert Math.
 Although this group has been developing large installations with automatons, the author's solo work is more focused on private environments, as shown in her radio work Intimate Space (2009).
 This is also the case with the work we are dealing with here: When I open my window (2020).

-The work is the result of Sodomka's rich interaction with a young man - named Felix - whom she describes as being gifted with great intelligence while having difficulties in verbal communication; on the other hand, he has developed a remarkable ability to express feelings and experiences through sound, based on recordings he makes himself.
+The work is the result of Sodomka's rich interaction with a young man - named Felix - whom she describes as being gifted with great intelligence while having difficulties in verbal communication; however, he has developed a remarkable ability to express feelings and experiences through sound, based on recordings he himself makes.
 This context is explored by the author with great subtlety and proximity, based on these field recordings, made with a professional equipment with which Felix left a testimony of his environment and his daily life.
 He also left written descriptions of these recordings, a selection of which can be read on this website.
 Various photographs taken from the inside of rooms are also included, in line with the daily and private experience of the protagonist.

 As a further step, the author has worked with these materials in her own studio, without ever losing sight of the very special referential world from which they originate, though taking us back to her own.
 And what Andrea Sodomka seems to be looking at from her window is a dense atmosphere, from which some bird sounds hardly escape: an air about to become solid.
 It is like the omen of a change of state.